canstar

 About Canstar’s Most Satisfied Customers NBN Providers Awards

 Canstar’s Most Satisfied Customers Awards showcase the NBN providers with the happiest customers across Australia.
-We ask customers to rate their satisfaction with their current NBN provider by overall satisfaction, as well as other criteria including speed and reliability, value for money, customer service, bill and cost clarity and ease of setup.
+We ask customers to rate their satisfaction with their current NBN provider across a range of criteria that matters most to them.
+This includes speed and reliability, customer service, value for money, ease of setup and billing transparency.

 Numbers crunched by Canstar’s researchers